margaretmf/margaretmf.github.io/poetry.md

 ## Seeing Black Lives ##
 They help the police force as police officers.
-They play music.
+They play blues music and create new, cool music.
 They read in church.
 They create amazing art.
 They help the homeless community.
 They take care of little kids and love them, and hug them.
 They help people feel better after feeling fallen, or rejected.
-They are great sorority formal partners.
+They are great sorority date function partners.
 They create art and music.
 They dance in the street.
 They love their work.